FORMAT PORTFOLIO REVIEW

 Jean-Christophe Godet

-Created in 2010, the Guernsey Photography Festival brings together major names in international photography with a host of emerging talent, for a packed month of exhibitions, projections, talks, educational workshops and community events on the island.
-The festival is now firmly established as one of the most important and successful cultural events in Guernsey and has positioned itself amongst the best festivals of photography in Europe.
+Both festivals brings together major names in international photography with a host of emerging talent, for a packed month of exhibitions, projections, talks, educational workshops and community events.

 For JC, a strong portfolio has to be coherent, innovative with a strong sense of artistic integrity.
 He is particularly interested in individuals who keep developing and maturing their work and strive to keep producing high quality projects over time.
 Reviewing a portfolio is above all about opening a dialogue with the artist.
 It is about creating an environment of attentive listening in order to deliver clear guidance and advice.